darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/1. Base/2. Components/Brokers/Kafka.md

 > A consumer subscribes to one or more topics.
 > A consumer can be part of only one consumer group.
 > Consumer in consumer group can work only with one partition

+*If you have more consumers than partitions then some consumers will be idle because they have no partitions to read from.
+If you have more partitions than consumers then consumers will receive messages from multiple partitions.
+If you have equal numbers of consumers and partitions, each consumer reads messages in order from exactly one partition.*

 Partitions in the Consumers Groups are assigned automatically by Group Coordinator.